swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-Actor classes behave like classes in most respects: they can inherit (from other actor classes), have methods, properties, and subscripts.
+Actors behave like classes in most respects: they can inherit (from other actors), have methods, properties, and subscripts.
 They can be extended and conform to protocols, be generic, and be used with generics.

-The primary difference is that actor classes protect their state from data races.
+The primary difference is that actors protect their state from data races.
 This is enforced statically by the Swift compiler through a set of limitations on the way in which actors and their members can be used, collectively called *actor isolation*.

 ### Actor isolation

 Actor isolation is how actors protect their mutable state.
-For actor classes, the primary mechanism for this protection is by only allowing their stored instance properties to be accessed directly on `self`.
+For actors, the primary mechanism for this protection is by only allowing their stored instance properties to be accessed directly on `self`.
 For example, here is a method that attempts to transfer money from one account to another:

 ```swift
 extension BankAccount {